laminas/laminas-db/docs/book/adapters/adapter-aware-trait.md

 `Laminas\Db\Adapter\AdapterServiceDelegator` can be used to set a database adapter via the [service manager of laminas-servicemanager](https://docs.laminas.dev/laminas-servicemanager/quick-start/).

-The delegator tries to fetch a database adapter from the service container and sets the adapter to the requested service.
+The delegator tries to fetch a database adapter via the name `Laminas\Db\Adapter\AdapterInterface` from the service container and sets the adapter to the requested service.
+The adapter itself must be an instance of `Laminas\Db\Adapter\Adapter`.

+> ### Integration for Mezzio and laminas-mvc based Applications
+>
+> In a Mezzio or laminas-mvc based application the database adapter is already
+> registered during the installation with the laminas-component-installer.

 ### Create Class and Use Trait